For important COVID-19 information and changes, please visit our Admissions FAQ page and the Protect Purdue page.

 The Developmental and Family Science curriculum allows students to take an interdisciplinary approach to studying families and human development across the lifespan.
 Students receive a broad education in human development and family studies, with optional concentrations in child development or family and community health.
 The major culminates in a capstone experience, designed by the student from among three choices: an internship, a research thesis, or a study abroad experience.

-Developmental and Family Science majors are eligible to pursue the accelerated five-year Master of Public Health (MPH) degree; the MPH offers an excellent concentration in family and community health.
+Developmental and Family Science majors are eligible to pursue either the accelerated five-year Master of Public Health (MPH) or Applied Behavior Analysis (ABA) degrees.
+Developmental and Family Science majors can also pursue a Certificate in Gerontology.

 Plan of Study